North London Collegiate School Dubai, Mohammed Bin Rashid Al Maktoum City

 This said, the school is setting itself up as extremely selective and academic (all children will be tested prior to acceptance), although it will provide resources for children with defined Special Educational Needs and Disabilities [SEND] – see below.
 If selection is rigorously applied, the International Diploma is likely to be an excellent fit for its academic role.

-NLCS Dubai will initially open for students in pre-Kindergarten through to Grade 10, with phased opening to Grade 12 by September 2019.
+NLCS Dubai initially opened for students in pre-Kindergarten through to Grade 10, with phased opening to Grade 12 completed in September 2019.

 The School aims to be rated as ‘Outstanding’ by KHDA within three years and the top-performing IB World School in the UAE.
 NCLS Dubai is targeting “ambitious parents” who, “expect their children to attend Oxbridge or a similar standard of universities globally.”

-Fees at North London Collegiate School Dubai will be in the ‘premium-plus’ bracket (as an indication it is being priced comparatively with Dubai’s most expensive school GEMS Nations Academy) at 87,000 AED for KG1 to 120,000 AED for Grades 9 and 10.
-The school is, however, offering founder’s discounts of between 15 and 20 percent for those families who join the school during the first term in 2017.
+Fees at North London Collegiate School Dubai are in the ‘premium-plus’ bracket (as an indication it is being priced comparatively with Dubai’s most expensive school GEMS Nations Academy) at 87,000 AED for KG1 to 130,000 AED for Grades 11 and 12.
+The school is, however, offering founder’s discounts of between 15 and 20 percent for founding families. the current fee structure follows:

 The school will be developed over two phases, with the first offering a capacity of 1,900 students and the second 2,150.